 - The laboratory environment, training and supervision required for the development of independent investigators.

 - The educational resources in the form of didactic courses, invited speakers and collaborative interactions that will foster the skills required for an independent research career.

 - Administrative structure that will facilitate the trainee’s acquisition of protected time from activities not directly related to research.

 What is a Payback Obligation and how do I know if I incur one?

 Any NRSA postdoctoral trainees or fellow incurs a payback obligation during their first year of support.
 Pre-doctoral NRSA trainees do not incur a payback obligation.
 Payback means that you will perform qualified research or teaching activities for a length of time equal to the period of NRSA support you received.
 Receiving 12 months of postdoctoral training support obligates you to perform 12 months of qualified research or teaching activities as payback.
 Only the first year of training incurs a payback obligation; the second year of training pays back the first year, with each month of qualifying payback activity paying back one month of NRSA support.
 If you receive two full years of NRSA training, you will have completed your payback obligation.
 In general, payback activity must involve at least 20 hours per week and be conducted over 12 consecutive months.
 Special exceptions to these requirements may be considered on a case-by-case basis.

 See a list of resources dedicated to T32 trainees.
-All trainees are encouranged to join the Department of Medicine New Investigator Career Enhancement (NICE) group and vist the NIK T32 Kiosk.
+All trainees are encouraged to join the Department of Medicine New Investigator Career Enhancement (NICE) group and visit the NIH T32 Kiosk.

 For more information on Northwestern’s commitment to diversity please see the following resources: